Localization Marketing: Best Way to Build an Effective Global Business

 Every insight you gather should be used to create a strong plan for each target region.
 The following are some of the points that you need to consider:

-- Marketing Channels: Will potential customers respond better to SMS marketing, SEO content marketing, or social media posts?
+- Marketing Channels: Will potential customers respond better to SMS marketing, video marketing, SEO content marketing, or social media posts?

 - Paid Promotion: Which media should you invest your advertising funds in, and what messages are most likely to be well-received?